Galaxy922/GCFAggMVC/README.md

 ## 4.Usage
 <br>

-- <p style="color:red;">Before run, please carefully read Obtain-S.docx, and refer to the steps inside it to modify the code in order to obtain S.</p>
+- Before run, please carefully read Obtain-S.docx, and refer to the steps inside it to modify the code in order to obtain S.

 - The code includes:

-- an example for train a new model：
+  an example for train a new model：

 ```bash
 python train.py
 ```

-- an example  for test the trained model:
+  an example  for test the trained model:

 ```bash
 python test.py
 ```